 My current work at Bielefeld University is nestled within the DFG-funded Collaborative Research Centre Transregio NC³ and aims to better understand the fitness consequences of niche choice and niche conformance.
 We use the Antarctic fur seal as a model system and employ genetic, behavioral, and time-series data to address these biological concepts.

-During the first field season from November 2018 – April 2019, we aim to collect data from mother-offspring pairs in two neighboring colonies of high and low social density on Bird Island, South Georgia.
+We aim to collect data from mother-offspring pairs in two neighboring colonies of high and low social density on Bird Island, South Georgia.
 By assessing individual quality and collecting data on immune response, hormonal response, gene expression, epigenetics, and movement patterns, we hope to better understand how an individual’s phenotype my interact with its environment.

 Previous Research and Other Interests